AlphaSlayer1964/kemono-dl/README.md

 # Kemono.party-Downloader
 This is a quick and dirty kemono.party downloader using python.
+This is in very alpha state so many changes might happen over a short period of time.
+Will work on adding releases soon.

 ## How to use:
 1. Install python